 The Mark of the Thief by Jennifer Nielsen (Roman)

 Caesar’s treasure is rumored to lie deep in a cavern guarded by a griffin.
 Everyone who ever attempts to steal it, dies.
-Nic has no choice when he is ordered down the shaft by Rome’s head general.
-Although the griffin slashes his shoulder with its talon, Nic manages to steal the bulla and escape.
+When Nic is ordered into the cavern, he must comply.
+Miraculously, he manages to steal the bulla and escape.
 Soon two opposing officials in Rome are after him, hoping to use his newly acquired power to save or destroy Rome.

 The Storm Runner by J. C. Cervantes (Maya)

 When Zane, his three-legged dog, and his new shapeshifting friend Brooks enter the volcano behind his house, all Hell breaks loose.
 Literally.
 Zane, a demigod, is prophesied to release the big, bad, cruel god of the underworld from his prison in the volcano.
-With Zane’s dog and Brooks both in trouble, Zane will do anything to save them, including making a deal with the God of Death.
+With Zane’s dog and Brooks both in trouble, Zane will do anything to save them.

 Goddess Girls: Athena the Brain by Joan Holub (Greek)

 Athena has just learned that her father is Zeus and he is summoning her to Mount Olympus Academy.
 She quickly becomes friends with Aphrodite, Artemis and Persephone, but manages to make an enemy of Medusa.
-She learns to manipulate mortal heroes in her Hero-ology class, create something exciting for the invention competition, and turn the tables on Medusa.
+She’s in for some major excitement at her new school.